mongodb/libmongocrypt/bindings/python/README.rst

 Security Vulnerabilities
 ------------------------

-If you’ve identified a security vulnerability in a driver or any other MongoDB project, please report it according to the `instructions here
+If you've identified a security vulnerability in a driver or any other MongoDB project, please report it according to the `instructions here
 <http://docs.mongodb.org/manual/tutorial/create-a-vulnerability-report>`_.